All Headline News: History

-Associated Press controversy
+Controversy

 In January 2008, AHN was sued by much larger competitor Associated Press, claiming that AHN allegedly infringed on its copyrights and its hot news, a contentious 'quasi-property' right to facts.
 The AP complaint alleged that AHN reporters had copied facts from AP news reports without paying a syndication fee.
 After AHN moved to dismiss all but the copyright claims set forth by AP, the suit was dismissed.
 According to court records, the case was dismissed pre-trial.